nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Universal commands

-Most commands in Waddle can only be used on the [main page](#the-main-page) or the [planning page](#the-planning-page).
+Most commands in Waddle can only be used on the [main page](#the-main-page) or the [activity planning page](#the-activity-planning-page).
 However, the commands in this section may be used on either page at any time.

 ### Viewing help : `help`